 How to Check Your Sump Pump for Damage

-Identifying problems with your sump pump before it actually fails will save you from catastrophe (at worst) and tension headaches (at best).
-You want to replace your sump pump before it fails, and a routine check-up can give you a heads-up if some of the pump’s components start breaking down.
+Identifying problems with your sump pump before it fails will save you from catastrophe and tension headaches.
+You shall replace your sump pump before it fails, and a routine check-up can give you heads-up if some components start breaking down.
 We always say – the best time to replace your sump pump with a new one is before your current one fails!

-Every few months during the rainy season, you should check to see if your pump is currently working by pouring several gallons of water over the pump, or just enough to raise the float switch and trigger the pump to turn on.
+Every few months during the rainy season, you should check to see if your pump works by pouring several gallons of water over the pump or just enough to raise the float switch and trigger the pump to turn on.

 Ideally, the float will rise, flip the pump switch, and the pump will quickly remove the water.
 The pump should shut off as soon as the water hits the bottom of the tank.
-If the pump doesn’t shut off quickly, you might need a new float.
+In case the pump doesn’t shut off quickly, you might need a new float.

-If you have a submersible-style sump pump (as opposed to a pedestal style sump pump model, which sits outside the tank), it’s a good idea to pull the pump completely out of the tank to clean out the drainage grate and make sure the output areas are free from obstructions.
+If you have a submersible-style sump pump (as opposed to a pedestal-style sump pump model, which sits outside the tank), it’s a good idea to pull the pump entirely out of the tank to cleans out the drainage grate and make sure the output areas are free from obstructions.

 Keep an eye out!